Rangers shuffle lines, go with Pavelec in goal vs. Caps

 The rest of the lineup for the Rangers (19-13-4, 42) during practice this morning showed Mika Zibanejad centering Rick Nash and Mats Zuccarello, rather than Chris Kreider and Pavel Buchnevich; David Desharnias centering Kreider and Jimmy Vesey; Kevin Hayes between Michael Grabner and J.T.
 Miller, and Boo Nieves between Buchnevich and Paul Carey.

 Ryan McDonagh and Nick Holden remain partners on defense.
-Brady Skjei moved to the right side and is playing with Marc Staal rather than Kevin Shattenkirk; Branden Smith, who was on the right, moved to the left side to play with Shattenkirk.
+Brady Skjei moved to the right side and is playing with Marc Staal rather than Kevin Shattenkirk.
+Brendan Smith, who was on the right, moved to the left side to play with Shattenkirk.

 Some of the combinations have been deployed previously, and Vigneault is clearly looking to create some better chemistry.

-During Wednesday night’s game, he said, “If someone is off, I’m not going to hesitate to make a switch.”
+He will make changes to the lineup during Wednesday night’s game if need be.
+“If someone is off, I’m not going to hesitate to make a switch,” Vigneault said.

 On defense, “We’ve been giving up shots and chances, so hopefully, we’ll tighten that up a little bit,” Vigneault said.
 “I’ve wanted to see this for a while, but our record in the last two months has been pretty good, one of the best in the league, but the this three-day break and the way we finished gives me the opportunity to make some changes.”